 To enrol in the following electives, you will need to request 'Special Permission' in your portal.
-Ask us to help you through the process, or follow the instructions in the Bachelor of Māori Visual Arts Enrolment Guide from creative.massev.ac.nz.
+Ask us to help you through the process.

 Contemporary Drawing

 Explore the potential for drawing to become more than a traditional practice of representation by developing your observation skills, modes of expression and representation using a broad range of approaches.